nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ____________________________________________________________
 ```
 #### 2.6.3 Adding an Event: `event`
-This will add an event to the task list.
+You can add an event to the task list.
 Format: `event <DESCRIPTION> /at <YYYY-MM-DD HH:mm>`
 Example of usage:
 `event team meeting /at 2020-09-10 10:00`